What do you think of when you think of Thanksgiving? Personally, we think of a giant spread of food. 🍽 😋

 Show off your arts and crafts skills by drawing your best hand turkey!
-Remember to write what you’re thankful for on each of your fingers, and why not vote on who has the funniest or most heartwarming drawing?
+Remember to write what you’re thankful for on each of your fingers, and vote on who has the funniest or most heartwarming drawing.

-At Bonusly, we’ve had a lot of fun anonymously sending in baby pictures and trying to match them to their adult counterparts! 👼
+At Bonusly, we’ve had a lot of fun sharing baby pictures anonymously and trying to match them to their adult counterparts! 👼

-Similarly, how someone loads up their Thanksgiving plate can tell a lot about a person.
-Is it beautifully plated, or piled on?
+Similarly, how someone loads up their Thanksgiving plate can tell us a lot about them.
+Is their food beautifully plated or piled on?
 Turkey or ham?
 What does a vegan plate look like?
 Or is green bean casserole the only vegetable on their plate?
-(Me.
-That’s my plate.)